-Figure 2.86: Macro Buttons Matrix
+Figure 2.87 Macro Buttons Matrix

-The matrix display is toggled on and off using the menu item.
-All 48 macros are available for selection and for editing.
-The position of the 48 macro matrix is fixed to be above the Rx/Tx panel.
-The normal 1/2 macro bar display is hidden when the 48 macro button matrix is displayed. fldigi will remember the toggle selection between program executions.
+The matrix display is toggled on and off using the menu item "View | View/Hide 48 Macros".
+When the 48 macro matrix is visible all 48 macros are available for selection and for editing.
+The position of the 48 macro matrix can be set to either above or below the Rx/Tx text panels.
+The 1 / 2 macro bar display is hidden when the 48 macro button matrix is displayed. fldigi will remember the toggle selection between program executions.